foster95/the_compendium/README.md

 User message that shows when user tries to add a Class already associated to the character:
 ![Character Class amendment - tries to add an the same Class](https://github.com/foster95/the_compendium/blob/main/assets/images/amend-character-add-class-same-class.png)

+User message that shows when user tries to add a Class not in the ALLOWED_CLASSES global variable:
 ![Character Class amendment - tries to add an invalid Class](https://github.com/foster95/the_compendium/blob/main/assets/images/amend-character-amend-class-tries-to-add-invalid-class.png)